VidgarVii/Black-Jack/README.md

 # Black-Jack
 Game Black Jack

-School project from the Thinknetica
+My school project from the Thinknetica